NRA opens gun convention in Texas after school massacre

 Associated Press

-HOUSTON (AP) — The National Rifle Association begins its annual convention in Houston on Friday, and leaders of the powerful gun-rights lobbying group are gearing up to “reflect on” — and deflect any blame for — the deadly shooting earlier this week of 19 children and two teachers at an elementary school in Uvalde, Texas.
+HOUSTON (AP) — The National Rifle Association began its annual convention in Houston on Friday, three days after a gunman killed 19 students and two teachers at an elementary school on the other side of the state, renewing the national debate over gun violence.

-Former President Donald Trump and other leading Republicans are scheduled to address the three-day firearms marketing and advocacy event, which is expected to draw protesters fed up with gun violence.
+Former President Donald Trump and other Republican leaders were scheduled to speak at the event.
+Leaders of the gun rights lobbying group planned to “reflect on” — and deflect any blame for — the school shooting in Uvalde.
+Protesters angry about gun violence planned to demonstrate outside.

-Some scheduled speakers and performers have backed out, including two Texas lawmakers and “American Pie” singer Don McLean, who said “it would be disrespectful” to go ahead with his act in the aftermath of the country’s latest mass shooting.
+Some scheduled speakers and performers backed out of the event before it began, including several Texas lawmakers and “American Pie” singer Don McLean, who said “it would be disrespectful” to go ahead with his act after the country’s latest mass shooting.
+Texas Lt.
+Gov. Dan Patrick said Friday morning that he had decided not to speak at an event breakfast after “prayerful consideration and discussion with NRA officials.”

-While President Joe Biden and Democrats in Congress have renewed calls for stricter gun laws, NRA board member Phil Journey said the focus should be on better mental health care and trying to prevent gun violence.
-He said he wouldn’t support banning or limiting access to firearms.
+“While a strong supporter of the Second Amendment and an NRA member, I would not want my appearance today to bring any additional pain or grief to the families and all those suffering in Uvalde,” he said in a statement.
+“This is a time to focus on the families, first and foremost.”

-The NRA said in an online statement that people attending the gun show will “reflect on” the Uvalde school shooting, “pray for the victims, recognize our patriotic members, and pledge to redouble our commitment to making our schools secure.”
+The NRA said in an online statement that people attending the gun show would “reflect on” the Uvalde school shooting, “pray for the victims, recognize our patriotic members and pledge to redouble our commitment to making our schools secure.”

-People planning to attend picked up registration badges Thursday and shopped for NRA souvenirs, such as T-shirts that say “Suns Out Guns Out.”
-Police already had set up metal barriers across the street from the convention center, at a park where protesters are expected to gather Friday.
+The meeting is the first for the troubled organization since 2019, following a two-year hiatus because of the pandemic.
+The organization has been trying to regroup following a period of serious legal and financial turmoil that included a failed bankruptcy effort, a class action lawsuit and a fraud investigation by New York’s attorney general.
+Once among the most powerful political organizations in the country, the NRA has seen its influence wane following a significant drop in political spending.

+While President Joe Biden and Democrats in Congress have renewed calls for stricter gun laws in the wake of the Uvalde shooting, NRA board member Phil Journey and others attending the conference dismissed talk of banning or limiting access to firearms.

-Gary Francis traveled with his wife and friends from Racine, Wisconsin, to attend the NRA meeting.
-He said he opposed any gun control regulations in response to the Uvalde shooting.
+Gary Francis, who traveled with his wife and friends from Racine, Wisconsin, said he opposed new regulations in response to the Uvalde shooting.

 “What happened there is obviously tragic,” he said.
 “But the NRA had nothing to do with it.
 The people who come here had nothing to do with it.”